 6.4.17.2 (a), for all other packages; it would meet the following requirements:

-Retain sufficient shielding to ensure that the radiation level at 1 m from the surface of the package would not exceed 10 mSv/h with the maximum radioactive contents which the package is designed to contain; and
+Retain sufficient shielding to ensure that the dose rate at 1 m from the surface of the package would not exceed 10 mSv/h with the maximum radioactive contents which the package is designed to contain; and

 Restrict the accumulated loss of radioactive contents in a period of one week to not more than 10 A2 for krypton-85 and not more than A2 for all other radionuclides.

 Where mixtures of different radionuclides are present, the provisions of 2.7.2.2.4 to 2.7.2.2.6 shall apply except that for krypton-85 an effective A2(i) value equal to 10 A2 may be used.
-For case (a) above, the assessment shall take into account the external contamination limits of 4.1.9.1.2.
+For case (a) above, the assessment shall take into account the external non-fixed contamination limits of 4.1.9.1.2.

 [IAEA: 659]